Chuck Sullivan: Post-Patriots

-Since leaving the Patriots, Sullivan has practiced corporate law in New York City, run an event management business, and consulted for Veritone, an artificial intelligence company.
+After leaving the Patriots, Sullivan practiced corporate law in New York City, ran an event management business, and consulted for Veritone, an artificial intelligence company.

 In 1998, Sullivan's license to practice law in New York was suspended indefinitely after he informed officials investigating allegations that he failed to return or misappropriated $1.4 million in investor funds that he was too ill to complete their interviews.
 In 2001, Massachusetts bar officials placed him on inactive disability status, which prevented him from practicing in that state as well.

 On April 5, 2002, the Securities and Exchange Commission accused Sullivan of taking part in a $52 million investment scam with Dreyfus Corporation fund director Martin Fife, Raymond James Financial broker Dennis Herula, and British citizen Michael Clarke.
 On November 7, 2006, Sullivan agreed to pay back $910,884 in profits, $402,961 in interest, and a civil penalty of $120,000 to settle the case.

+Sullivan died on February 2, 2026, at the age of 83.